ibz1001/katana-ZERO-skins-repo/README.md

 **always make sure to backup your data.win file before patching, you can also verify file integrity on steam to revert changes to data.win if anything goes wrong**

-if you want your own reskin to be added to this repo dm me on discord (snek pliskin#8677) with all of the sprites: if you want to change the pheonix edge fully, you also need to change the flame sprite if you want to change the savant knife fully, you need to change all three versions of the slash the sword of masters also has a projectile included that should also be changed all of the original sprites can also be downloaded here in /sword base sprites
+if you want your own reskin to be added to this repo dm me on discord (snek pliskin#8677) with all of the sprites:
+  \nif you want to change the pheonix edge fully, you also need to change the flame sprite
+  \nif you want to change the savant knife fully, you need to change all three versions of the slash
+  \nthe sword of masters also has a projectile included that should also be changed all of the original sprites can also be downloaded here in /sword base sprites